Captn-Jabby/Munting-Gabay-Web/README.md

-Please add the firebase SDK inside the folder of the Web-Application
+Please add the Firebase SDK inside the folder of the Web-Application